 \section{Introduction}

 This article is the last part of our series of papers.
-In the former parts \cite{TanI}, \cite{TanII}, \cite{ATIII}, we have settled the classification of the following cases in positive characteristic: \begin{itemize} \item Fano threefolds with $\rho(X) \leq 2$. \item Primitive Fano threefolds. \end{itemize} Moreover, we have proved the following: \begin{itemize} \item If $X$ is a Fano threefold with $\rho(X) = r_X =1$ and $|-K_X|$ is very ample, then there is no smooth curve $\Gamma$ on $X$ such that the blowup of $X$ along $\Gamma$ is Fano. \end{itemize} Based on these results, we complete the classification of Fano threefolds in positive characteristic.
+In the former parts \cite{TanI}, \cite{TanII}, \cite{ATIII}, we have settled the classification of Fano threefolds in positive characteristic for the following cases: \begin{itemize} \item Fano threefolds with $\rho(X) \leq 2$. \item Primitive Fano threefolds. \end{itemize} Moreover, we have proved that \begin{itemize} \item if $X$ is a Fano threefold with $\rho(X) = r_X =1$ and $|-K_X|$ is very ample, then there is no smooth curve $\Gamma$ on $X$ such that the blowup of $X$ along $\Gamma$ is Fano. \end{itemize} Based on these results, we complete the classification of Fano threefolds in positive characteristic.
 More precisely, the main theorem is as follows.

-\begin{thm} Let $k$ be an algebraically closed field of characteristic $p>0$ and let $X$ be a Fano threefold over $k$, i.e., $X$ is a three-dimensional smooth projective variety such that $-K_X$ is ample.
-Then $X$ is one of threefolds listed in Section \ref{s-table}.
-For example, if $\rho(X)=3$, then $X$ is one of No. 3-1, 3-2, ...., 3-31 in Subsection \ref{ss-table-pic3}. \end{thm}
+\begin{thm} Let $k$ be an algebraically closed field of characteristic $p>0$ and let $X$ be a Fano threefold over $k$, i.e., $X$ is a three-dimensional smooth projective variety over $k$ such that $-K_X$ is ample.
+Then $X$ is isomorphic to one of threefolds listed in Section \ref{s-table}.
+For example, if $\rho(X)=3$, then $X$ is one of No.\ 3-1, 3-2, ...., 3-31 in Subsection \ref{ss-table-pic3}. \end{thm}

 The classification list is almost identical to that of characteristic zero \cite{MM81}, \cite{MM03}, \cite[Chapter 12]{IP99}.
 We here point out the following differences.